-14 PENSION SCHEMES
+14. PENSION SCHEMES

 - a) Capability Scotland contributes on behalf of teaching staff to the Scottish Public Pensions Agency (SPPA), a multi-employer final salary scheme.
-Contributions during the year were £41,963 (2020 £40,256).
+Contributions during the year were £101,382 (2021 £41,963).
 The scheme is treated as a defined contribution scheme given that the charity is unable to identify its share of the underlying assets and liabilities in the scheme on a consistent and reliable basis.
 The amount charged to the Statement of Financial Activities represents the contributions payable to the scheme in respect of the accounting year. - b) Capability Scotland operates a defined benefit plan in the UK.
 This is a separate trustee administered fund holding the pension plan assets to meet long-term pension liabilities.
-A preliminary actuarial valuation was carried out at 31 March 2018 and updated to 31 March 2021 by a qualified actuary, independent of the scheme's sponsoring employer.
+A actuarial valuation was carried out at 31 March 2018 by a qualified actuary, independent of the scheme's sponsoring employer.
 The major assumptions used by the actuary are shown below.